ItsRokun/friendbook/README.md

 ## Friendbook - Simple Social Media

-Welcome to Friendbook, a social media prototype designed to showcase the features of a dynamic and interactive platform for users to connect, share, and communicate in real time.
+Welcome to Friendbook, a social media prototype designed to showcase the features of a dynamic and interactive platform for users to connect, share and communicate in real time.

 ## Tech Stack